Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 4. Make the Soil or Land Fertile

-5. Decreases The Feed Cost
+5. Decreases the Feed Cost

 6. Sustainable Poultry Farming

-7. Consumer Demanding Quality and Healthy Products
+7. Consumer Demand for Quality and Healthy Products

-Cons of Raising Chickens on Pastures
+Cons of Pasture-Raised Chickens

 1. High Predator Attack Risk